hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 ## Putting it all together

 You may be wondering what this might look like.
-If you are, you’re in luck!
-Let’s map an instruction to machine code.
+If you are, you're in luck!
+Let's map an instruction to machine code.

 Remember our registers from above?
 We will talk about them [more later](/guide/writing-code/registers.md), but for this example, we just need to remember that they're places where you can store numbers temporarily.